Thornlands suburb profile

 How does Thornlands compare to nearby suburbs?

-- Median house prices: Thornlands’s median house price is 1.7% higher than Cleveland’s.
+- Median house prices: Thornlands’s median house price is 7.5% higher than Alexandra Hills’s.